 Jackson has experienced an interesting property journey where it’s intertwined with his family.
 Receiving the news that he was going to be having twins was something unforgettable.

 The next one was, ‘Oh my God, we’re having twins, we’re gonna run out of space very quickly.
 Let’s move now.’
-So that’s when we bought the block, that 4,000 metre block in Frankston South.
+So that’s when we bought the block, that 4,000-metre block in Frankston South.
 We just went down there.
 I actually knew that real estate agent that was selling it and we fell in love with just the street, the house and obviously the potential for the future for what we can do with it.
 And I think we literally bought it that weekend.
 It was like we put in the offer that weekend.
 It was a great buy.
 We really wanted to live in that area.
-It’s a very, very good area as in to the Frankston high school zone and Derinya primary school zone, which are really good signs.
+It’s a very, very good area as into the Frankston high school zone and Derinya primary school zone, which are really good signs.
 It just made sense at the time and with the future development possibility and it was a no brainer.

 We used the equity and obviously I was on a very good wage so it made it a lot easier.

 The third one we bought last November.
 It was another unit in the Frankston area.
 It was actually another block purchase as well, we bought a block with a bunch of people, did the same thing, the renovation of the outside of the building.
 Then we did the internals.
 Purchased that for only 233,000 and I’d got the bank valuation a month later and it was 365 so that was a better renovation because it was less emotionally involved.
 It’s a really big 1970s block again.
-There’s only six apartments in a block and they’re just really big apartments in a really good spot.
+There are only six apartments in a block and they’re just really big apartments in a really good spot.

 Strategy is a key component of any property investor’s success and Jackson shares how he applies this.